Mount Kenya National Park

 How to get there

-Roads: 175 Kms from Nairobi, the park can be reached on Nanyuki-Isiolo road via Sirimon Track or Nyeri-Nanyuki road near Naro Moru.
+Roads: 175 Kms from Nairobi, you can reach the park on Nanyuki-Isiolo road via Sirimon Track or Nyeri-Nanyuki road near Naro Moru.
 The park is also reachable via Chogoria on the Embu – Meru road, about 150km north of Nairobi.

 Mountain climbing routes without an official gate include: